Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Refactoring in Action: Extract Method

-The Extract Method refactoring is the most common and most powerful tool in your refactoring toolkit.
-When you see a block of code that can be grouped together, extract it into a well-named function.
+The Extract Method refactoring is the most common and most powerful tool in the refactoring toolkit.
+When a block of code can be grouped together, it should be extracted into a well-named function.

 # Before: Logic buried in a long function